mgor/lgtv-utils.js/README.md

 If the TV is not on, it will try to connect to it every 5 seconds, hence it will automagically connect if the TV was off when it was started.

 The first time you run the util you'll have to allow it as an _LG Connected App_.
+The approved credentials will be stored in `credentials/`.